PUNISHER1327/clucking-tech-farm/README.md

 ---

+## 🏆 Achievements & Recognition

+### 🥇 **Top 10 National Finalist — CMTI Design & Innovation Clinic 2025**
+PURAIR was selected as one of the **Top 10 Innovations across India** at the
+**CMTI National Design & Innovation Program 2025**, competing among nationwide submissions.

+### 💰 **Funded by NAIN (New Age Innovation Network)**
+Our project secured **official funding from NAIN**, recognizing PURAIR as a high-potential innovation capable of solving real-world poultry industry challenges at scale.

+### 🔬 **6 Months of Dedicated Research**
+The system is backed by **6+ months of research** in:

+- Environmental monitoring
+- Poultry farm analytics
+- LSTM-based forecasting
+- IoT hardware optimization
+- Data interpretation with domain experts

+### 🐓 **Real Client Collaboration**
+PURAIR is being developed with inputs and real-world requirements from an
+**actual poultry farm client**, ensuring:

+- Practicality
+- Deployability
+- Domain relevance
+- Real operational impact

+This makes PURAIR not just a lab prototype — but a **pre-production industry-ready solution**.

+---

 ## 📌 Overview

-**PURAIR** is an **AI + IoT powered egg production forecasting system** designed for poultry farms.
+**PURAIR** is an **AI + IoT powered egg production forecasting system** built for poultry farms.
-The platform uses **real-time environmental sensor data** combined with **biological and management features** to forecast daily egg production with improved accuracy.
+The platform uses **real-time environmental sensor data** and **biological management data** to forecast daily egg production accurately.

-This helps farmers:
+This enables:

-- Detect production drops early
+- Early detection of production drops
-- Optimize feeding schedules
+- Optimized feed planning
-- Improve flock health
+- Improved flock health
-- Make data-driven decisions
+- Better decision-making
-- Reduce financial losses
+- Reduced financial loss

-Built for **Indian poultry conditions**, PURAIR focuses on affordability, scalability, and ease of deployment.
+Designed specifically for **Indian poultry environments**, PURAIR blends **low-cost IoT hardware** with **advanced AI forecasting models**.

 ---